Paperback. Zustand: Good. No Jacket. Pages can have notes/highlighting. Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.

 Manuskript / Papierantiquität

 Draft script for Season 1 Episode 13 of the 1956 television series, seen here under the working title "The Thayer Girls."
 The short-lived series followed the students and professors of the US Military Academy at West Point in New York.
-In this installment, a group of socialites visit the academy to attend a dance.
+In this episode, a group of socialites visit the academy to attend a dance.
 The episode originally aired on December 28, 1956.
 Beige wrappers, with a title label affixed to the front wrapper, dated October 2, 1956, with credit for screenwriter Gene Roddenberry.
 44 leaves, with last page of text numbered 43.
 Mimeograph duplication on pink stock, rectos only.
 Pages Very Good plus, wrapper Very Good plus, bound with two gold brads.

 Verlag: ZIV Television Programs, Hollywood, 1956